scrooffy/SocialMediaPoster/README.md

     <img alt="UI" height="501" src="images/screenshot.png" width="400"/>
 </div>

-Simple software for creating an article and sending it to Telegram channel, vk.com and ok.ru groups.
+Simple software for creating an article and sending it to Telegram and MAX channels, vk.com and ok.ru groups.

 **Features**
  - Asynchronous